Scope: What is chargeable: Land transactions: Deeds of rectification

 Where a land transaction effected by deed of rectification does not need to be notified to HM Revenue & Customs, for example because there is no chargeable consideration, it may be necessary to explain the circumstances and why no land transaction return is required, to the Land Registry.

-However where the only effect of the deed of rectification is to increase the demise, the land which is the subject matter of the lease, the deed of rectification might operate as a supplemental lease for stamp duty land tax purposes.
+However where the only effect of the deed of rectification is to increase the demise, the land which is the subject matter of the lease, the deed of rectification might operate as a supplemental lease or a surrender and regrant (see SDLTM17080) for stamp duty land tax purposes.